lcmcstc/cpo_lab3/README.md

 - On the basis of discrete_event,build the packaged NFA.
 - Parsed regular expressions.
 - The parsed regular expression is used to build the NFA.
-- Using NFA, the regular expression of the function match, search, sub and split
+- Using NFA, the regular expression of the function match, search, sub and split.
-- After finishing programming, you need to verify your library by unit tests and property-based tests.
+- After finishing programming, you need to verify your library
+- by unit tests and property-based tests.

 **The following functions should be implemented:**

 - match(Try to match a pattern from the beginning of the string.
-If the match is not successful at the beginning, match() returns none).
+- If the match is not successful at the beginning, match() returns none).
 - search(Scan the entire string and return the first successful match).
 - sub(Replace matches in string).
-- split(The method divides the string according to the substring that can be matched and returns the list).
+- split

 ## Contribution summary for each group member